fhiso/tsc-governance/vocabularies.md

 > (Richard 2016-02-17)  I have removed the word 'enumeration'.

-A FHISO standard that defines a *class* of *terms* shall state whether or not it is extensible: that is, whether or not third parties should be permitted to define additional *terms* of that *class*.
-Due to the widely variable nature of genealogical data, the default should be to make *classes* extensibile unless there are compelling reasons to the contrary.
+A FHISO standard that defines a *class* of *terms* shall state whether or not it is **extensible**: that is, whether or not third parties should be permitted to define additional *terms* of that *class*.
+Due to the widely variable nature of genealogical data, the default should be to make *classes* extensible unless there are compelling reasons to the contrary.